epsilon537/boxlambda/docs/components_spiflash.md

 ### Reading from Flash - the Data Interface

 The SPI Flash core has a 32-bit Wishbone read interface.
 Through this interface, the user can request the core to read 32-bit words at a time from Flash memory.
-At SPI level, the transaction looks like this:
+At the SPI level, the transaction looks like this:

 ![Word read SPI Flash Transaction](assets/spiflash_word_read.png)